 How to Keep Your Water Kefir Grains Alive and Healthy

-Your water kefir grains they are alive!
+As long as you can still visibly see your water kefir grains they are alive!
 They’re a living culture of good bacteria and yeast and they’ve been around for centuries.
 These jelly-like grains are survivors, but they sometimes have troubles and here are the most common problems you may face when you brew water kefir.

 #1 Too Hot, Too Cold

 Temperature is a large factor in getting the water kefir grains to ferment.
 They need to be kept consistently warm and there are numerous tips in my post about 10 Ways to Keep Your Ferments Warm in Winter.

 Something that you need to know as well, is that if you live in a cooler climate, water kefir grains struggle in the winter and don’t multiply as profusely and aren’t as plump as they are in the summer.
 Don’t worry, it isn’t a YOU problem, the grains don’t like the cold.
 You will see that your kefir grains will be continuously morphing themselves from season to season and year to year.
 They may not multiply as much but they will still make wonderful, probiotic rich water kefir.